 Can a baby choke on puffs?

 Puffs are designed to dissolve fairly quickly when wet, making them easy to swallow even if your baby can’t chew properly yet.
-One study shows that puffs dissolve within 9 seconds and do not pose a significant choking hazard.
+In your baby’s mouth, puffs will dissolve within 10 seconds and they do not pose a significant choking hazard.

 There are many stories floating around online about babies choking on puffs which might make you wary of trying them.
 However, in most of these stories, the child is not actually choking, but rather gagging and the issue is resolved once the puffs dissolve or they manage to cough up the puffs.